jared-desjardins/LI/_docs/index.md

 ***

 *Please use the menu to your left (or above, depending on your browser) to navigate to each section of this paper.
-Footnotes are hyperlinked throughout, and at the bottom of each page are forward and backward buttons, which will progress (or regress) to the next (prior) section.
-Alternatively, a pdf of this paper is available [**here**](http://www.researchgate.net/publication/328773017_A_Cross-theoretical_and_Cross-linguistic_Survey_of_Lexical_Integrity_and_the_Morphology-Syntax_Interface), or by following the link at the top of this page.*
+Footnotes are hyperlinked throughout, and at the bottom of each page are forward and backward buttons, which will progress (or regress) to the next (prior) section.*

 <br/>

-**Note:** *There may be minor discrepancies (e.g., styling and formatting, typos, etc.) between the electronic (web-based) version and the pdf, for which the author apoligizes.
-These potential discrepancies do not affect the overall argumentation and observations provided in the paper.*
+**Note:** *Please [**download the pdf**](http://www.researchgate.net/publication/328773017_A_Cross-theoretical_and_Cross-linguistic_Survey_of_Lexical_Integrity_and_the_Morphology-Syntax_Interface) for the most current version of this paper.
+This web-based version is no longer being updated.*

 <br/>

-<sup>Rev. 10/6/18</sup>